ProjetPP/PPP-Wikidata-SPARQL/README.md

 ## Development

-Running this project this requires a web server and the [Composer](https://getcomposer.org/) tool.
+Running this project this requires PHP and [composer](https://getcomposer.org/).

 Navigate to the diretory where your web server serves files from, then run the following commands:
 ```